CAG9/SalesAnalysis-Pandas/README.md

 GNU General Public License v3.0

 ## Introduction:
-Some data analysis focused in sales
+Some data analysis focused in sales using pnadas and matplotlib
 ## Tools:
 - Python
 - Pandas